Van Buren Place Historic District

+The Van Buren Place Historic District is located in the West Adams district of Los Angeles, California.

+Geography

+A designated Historic District listed on the National Register of Historic Places, it is located in the West Adams district of Los Angeles.
+It consists of the 2600 block of Van Buren Place.

+History

-The Van Buren Place Historic District, located in the West Adams section of Los Angeles, California, is a Historic District listed in the National Register of Historic Places.
-The district is located in the 2600 block of Van Buren Place and consists of Craftsman, Shingle-Craftsman and Tudor-Craftsman style homes built between 1903 and 1916.
+The Van Buren Place Historic District consists of Craftsman, Shingle-Craftsman and Tudor-Craftsman style homes built between 1903 and 1916.
 The area was founded by Percy H. Clark who built six of the homes.

-The district is significant, for the purpose of the National Register Historic District designation, in the area of community planning and development and the area of architecture.
+In 1989, the district was added to the National Register of Historic Places.